-Major currency bills and travellers cheques are cashed easily at hotels, tourist shops, all provincial banks, shopping centers and moneychangers.
-Travellers cheques are best changed in banks; you will need your passport.
+Major currency bills and travelers’ cheques are cashed easily at hotels, tourist shops, all provincial banks, shopping centers, and moneychangers.
+Travelers’ cheques are best changed in banks; you will need your passport.
 Rates of exchange at banks or authorized moneychangers are better than those at hotels and department stores.
-Current exchange rates can be checked in daily newspapers, at banks and at moneychangers.
+Current exchange rates can be checked in daily newspapers, at banks, and at moneychangers.

-For the expatriate living in Thailand, the most important financial regulation is the Exchange Control Act, which regulates the amount of foreign currency a bank may issue to any person.
-Consult with your bank manager concerning your individual requirements regarding remittances of funds and foreign travel.
+For the expatriate living in Thailand, the most critical financial regulation is the Exchange Control Act, which regulates the amount of foreign currency a bank may issue to any person.
+Consult with your bank manager concerning your requirements regarding remittances of funds and international travel.

 ThaiVest is a free online resource and community for anybody living or wishing to live in Thailand aiming at being financially independent.